ccollie/ValkeyMetrics/docs/commands/join.md

 <details open><summary><code>toTimestamp</code></summary>

-`toTimestamp` is the last timestamp of the requested range, or a relative delta from `fromTimestamp`
+`toTimestamp` is the last timestamp of the requested range (inclusive), or a relative delta from `fromTimestamp`

 </details>